sondrehf/Sanntid/Dag_1/Part3/README.md

  > Concurrency – processes executed at the same time, but it is sufficient for the processes to appear to be executed simultaneously.
 Parallellism - processes run in parallell.

  ### Why have machines become increasingly multicore in the past decade?
- > Increased processing speed
+ > Increased processing speed, more energy efficient.

  ### What kinds of problems motivates the need for concurrent execution?
  (Or phrased differently: What problems do concurrency help in solving?)
- > Separate processes and independent processes,  which should be executed simultaneously
+ > Separate processes and independent processes,  which should be executed seemingly simultaneously.
+It can advance without waiting for all other computations to complete.

  ### Does creating concurrent programs make the programmer's life easier?
 Harder?
 Maybe both?
  (Come back to this after you have worked on part 4 of this exercise)
  > Both, it introduces a new set of problems/issues, but also make it easier for some classes of problems.
+Multithreading makes solving many processes easier, but can make the debugging process more difficult.

  ### What are the differences between processes, threads, green threads, and coroutines?